arkayenro/arkinventory/ChangeHistory.md

+# 3.10.29 Alpha 4 (xx-MAY-2024)

-# 3.10.29 (05-MAY-2024)
+# 3.10.29 Alpha 3 (10-MAY-2024)
+ - added - config options for stack compression to select whether to compress empty slots, non-stackable items, or stackable items
- - fixed - issue with packager not handling cataclysm toc files/values
+ - fixed - issue with LibDialog (bumped version to 10 - source has not been updated yet)
+ - updated - callbackhandler library

+# 3.10.29 Alpha 2 (09-MAY-2024)
- - fixed - issue with pawn based item upgrade icon displaying on non equipable items
+ - fixed - https://github.com/arkayenro/arkinventory/issues/1887 - issue with centered bar label text

- - fixed - https://github.com/arkayenro/arkinventory/issues/1880 - issue with CONTAINER_SLOTS in most non english languages using a conditional format, as well as being reversed, which breaks the matching and the value capture
- - changed - (cataclysm) enabled mounts location
- - changed - (cataclysm) enabled toys location
+# 3.10.29 Alpha 1 (08-MAY-2024)
- - added - cataclysm toc files 40400
+ - changed - (retail) toc updated to 100207
- - added - ability to disable the text for each bag type in the status bar - config > design > window > style > status > empty slot
- - added - ability to disable the text for each bag type in the ldb object text - right click > ldb > display
+ - fixed - (cataclysm) issue with restack not using profession bags (it defaults to the reagent bank which doesnt exist yet)
+ - updated - category for some items

 # known issues
  - some default frames (vendor/merchant at minimum) that would normally open via the PlayerInteractionFrameManager no longer open if you are in combat, you just get an addon error.  there is currently no workaround.